A Beginners Guide to Sports Gambling in Arizona

 Typically, sportsbooks will use a formula to generate an initial line/odds for the public, and will adjust accordingly after.

-For example, let's say the Arizona State Sun Devils open up as 30-point favorites over Washington State, thanks to whatever (super secret) computer simulations believe will happen.
+For example, let's say the Arizona Cardinals open up as 10-point favorites over Seattle, thanks to whatever (super secret) computer simulations believe will happen.

-If the public really likes Arizona State to win by more than 30 and there's an overwhelming amount of bets on the Sun Devils, sportsbooks will increase the spread in an attempt to level out the playing field.
+If the public really likes the Cardinals to win by more than 10 and there's an overwhelming amount of bets on Arizona, sportsbooks will increase the spread in an attempt to level out the playing field.
 A huge amount of bets may move the line from 30 to 35 in that example.

-Or, if ASU has significant starters missing on its roster for the game, the lines may drop to 20 or 21 points for them to cover.
+Or, if Arizona has significant starters missing on its roster for the game, the lines may drop to 20 or 21 points for them to cover.

 Anything can happen leading up to the game, so sportsbooks typically do a good job of changing their odds to reflect recent trends or developments.